kevmhughes/lyriks/README.md

 * search for songs by genre
 * search for songs by title
 * search for songs by artist
-* use the music player to listen to their selected songs
+* use the fully functional music player to listen to their selected songs

 </body>